 Chatbots are widely used in natural language processing (NLP) research and industry.
 Because chatbots are designed to be used directly by customers and end users, it is important to validate that chatbots are behaving as expected when confronted with a wide variety of input prompts.

-gradio, you can easily build a demo of your chatbot model and share that with a testing team, or test it yourself using an intuitive chatbot GUI.
+gradio, you can easily build a demo of your chatbot model and share that with your users, or try it yourself using an intuitive chatbot GUI.

-This tutorial will show how to make two kinds of chatbot UIs with Gradio: a simple one to display text and a more sophisticated one that can handle media files as well.
-The simple chatbot interface that we create will look something like this:
+This tutorial will show how to make several kinds of chatbot UIs with Gradio: first a simple one to display text, second one to stream text responses, and finally a chatbot that can handle media files as well.
+The chatbot interface that we create will look something like this:

 Prerequisite: We'll be using the

 You can read the Guide to Blocks first if you are not already familiar with it.

 Let's start with recreating the simple demo above.
 As you may have noticed, our bot simply randomly responds "How are you?", "I love you", or "I'm very hungry" to any input.
 Here's the code to create this with Gradio:

 import gradio as gr import random import time md = """This is some code: